rstephenrrtx/sample-room-java/WeatherRoom.md

  #### Data service setup

  In order to access the data, you will need to create a trial service on IBM Bluemix.
-Login using your Bluemix account and look under *Catalog* then *Services*->*Data & Analytics*.
-Scroll until you see *Weather Company Data* and click.
+Login using your Bluemix account and look under **Catalog** then **Services**->**Data & Analytics**.
+Scroll until you see **Weather Company Data** and click.
 Review the terms and limits of the service and create a free account.

 After creation, click on your service from your dashboard.
 There are three tabs shown.
-Under *Service Credentials* you will ifnd the userid and password needed to access the REST APIs.
-You can see these under the *View Credentials* action.
+Under **Service Credentials** you will find the userid and password needed to access the REST APIs.
+You can see these under the **View Credentials** action.

 Note:  The credentials are different from your Bluemix ID.

-Under *Manage* you can review the details of the service offerings.
-Under *Get Started* we want to choose *APIs* to view this link:  https://twcservice.mybluemix.net/rest-api/
+Under **Manage** you can review the details of the service offerings.
+Under **Get Started** we want to choose **APIs** to view this link:  https://twcservice.mybluemix.net/rest-api/

 This page will show the REST APIs available.
 Feel free to peruse the APIs and even try them by supplying your credentials.
-We will use the *Current Conditions : Weather Observations*-> Site-Based Current Conditions by Postal Code.
+We will use the **Current Conditions : Weather Observations**-> **Site-Based Current Conditions by Postal Code**.
 Our example will focus on US based postal codes.

 Now that your service has been created and you have explored the offerings, let's write some code!